 The Warning Signs: Four Reasons For Hiring a Certified Tiny House Builder

-Before you get out your drill and hammer, there are several things to consider before making the commitment of home buying.
+Before you get out your drill and hammer, there are several things to consider before making the commitment of going tiny.
 Aside from the square footage, this is no different from building a traditional home.
-You are planning to live in a downsized home, but that doesn’t mean the quality of the build should be minimized.
+Just because the space is small doesn’t mean the quality should be minimized.

 Here are four prominent reasons to consider hiring a contractor instead of attempting to build your tiny dream house on your own.